Equities Rebound, Gas Spikes To Record Peaks - UrduPoint

 "Naturally Omicron and all of the headlines that come with it is playing a huge role, not to mention last week's plethora of interest rate decisions and the political circus in Washington," he added.

-With many investors on the sidelines for the holidays liquidity is low in the market, which can accentuate market swings.
+- Festive volatility - With many investors on the sidelines for the holidays, liquidity is low in indices, which can accentuate market swings.

 Sentiment was also jarred by news that Europe's reference Dutch TTF gas price soared 27 percent to hit 187.785 Euros per megawatt hour in afternoon deals, while UK prices leapt to 470.83 pence per therm.

-"Inflation is already soaring and a growing concern for central banks and higher gas prices will only exacerbate the move further, which could increase the squeeze on households and businesses," said Erlam.
+"Inflation is already soaring and a growing concern for central banks, and higher gas prices will only exacerbate the move further, which could increase the squeeze on households and businesses," Erlam said.

 The rise in gas prices and the latest wave of Covid cases come just as central banks around the world begin to remove the ultra-loose monetary policies put in place at the start of the pandemic to protect economies from the ravages of lockdowns.